-Under Linux, AIX and Solaris a configuration with the Agent Bakery will be greatly simplified, since syntax errors in the configuration files can be avoided and adaptations to changing environmental conditions can be done simply.
-The basic difference from a manual installation is that it is then only necessary to work in the ORACLE host's command line if a special, ORACLE-specific configuration is reqired.
+Under Linux, AIX and Solaris, with the Agent Bakery a configuration will be greatly simplified, since syntax errors in the configuration files can be avoided, and adaptations to changing environmental conditions can be done simply.
+The basic difference from a manual installation is that it is then only necessary to work in the ORACLE host’s command line if a special, ORACLE-specific configuration is required.
 The Bakery currently has no facility for configuring a monitoring of ORACLE under Windows.

-For the first installation it is sufficient if the Database user is created on the ORACLE host, and an appropriate rule in the Bakery.
+For the first installation it is sufficient if the Database user is created on the ORACLE host, and an appropriate rule created in the Bakery.
 The rule set can be found in WATO ➳ Monitoring Agents ➳ Rules.
-By entering ‘oracle’ the rule set can also be searched-for in the search field:
+By entering ‘oracle’ in the search field the rule set can also be searched-for:

 If the same user has been created for all of the instances the Login Defaults can be used.
 Otherwise use the Login for selected databases option, and enter the instance’s SID in addition to the login data:

-For the Authentication Method there is a choice between the standard entry of a username/password and the ORACLE Wallet.
+For the Authentication Method there is a choice between the standard entry of a username/password, or the ORACLE Wallet.
 With the latter no futher configuration is needed since everything has already been stored in the wallet.

 The other fields are optional for the login.
 Here the role can be set as sysdba, and a specific hostname and port defined.